microsoft/vision-datasets/COCO_DATA_FORMAT.md

         {"id": 2, "zip_file": "test2.zip", "file_name": "test/1/image_2.jpg"}
     ],
     "annotations": [
+        {
+            "id": 1, "image_ids": [1, 2],
+            "text": {"question": "What objects are unique in the first image compared to the second image?"}, "fields": {
+                "answer": {"value": "car"},
-        {"id": 1, "image_ids": [1, 2], "text": {"question": "What objects are unique in the first image compared to the second image?"}, "fields": {"answer": "car", "rationale": "Both images capture street traffic, a car exists in the first image but not in the second."}}, {"id": 2, "image_ids": [2, 1], "text": {"question": "Does the first image have more cars?"}, "fields": {"answer": "yes", "rationale": "First image has no car, second image has one."}}
+                "rationale": {"value": "Both images capture street traffic, a car exists in the first image but not in the second."}
+            }
+        },
+        {
+            "id": 2, "image_ids": [2, 1],
+            "text": {"question": "Does the first image have more cars?"}, "fields": {
+                "answer": {"value": "yes"},
+                "rationale": {"value": "First image has no car, second image has one."}
+            }
+        }
     ]
 }
 ```